Yelp/paasta/docs/source/yelpsoa_configs.rst

   * ``instances``: Marathon will attempt to run this many instances of the Service

+  * ``min_instances``: When autoscaling, the minimum number of instances that marathon will create for a service.
+Defaults to 1.

+  * ``max_instances``: When autoscaling, the maximum number of instances that marathon will create for a service

   * ``nerve_ns``: Specifies that this namespace should be routed to by another namespace in SmartStack.
 In SmartStack, each service has difference pools of backend servers that are listening on a particul port.
 In PaaSTA we call